-Description: This course will provide instruction on medication administration.
+Credits: 1 Class Hours: 3 lab Prereq: Admission into the Medical Assisting program.
+Coreq: MEDA 176 Semester Offered: Fall Description: This course will provide instruction on medication administration.
 Students will use applied mathematics and clinical techniques to safely prepare and administer medications in a medical office setting.

-MEDA 201: Medical Law and Ethics
+MEDA 201: Medical Law and Ethics Credits: 2

-Prereq: "C" or higher in MEDA 105, MEDA 143, and MEDA 150.
-Semester Offered: Spring duties.

-Description: This course focuses on legal and ethical responsibilities in patient care and management: laws pertaining to medical practice and medical assistants, application of medical ethics in performance of approval of instructor.
-Semester Offered: Spring
+Class Hours: 2 lecture Prereq: "C" or higher in MEDA 105, MEDA 143, and MEDA 150.
+Semester Offered: Spring Description: This course focuses on legal and ethical responsibilities in patient care and management: laws pertaining to medical practice and medical assistants, application of medical ethics in performance of duties.